Skip to content

 The Price Cap is set differently for those that pay by monthly direct debit, those that pay quarterly or on the receipt of a bill, and for those that prepay for their energy:

-• If you pay by cash, cheque or quarterly direct debit, the Price Cap is £2,058 a year on typical use.
+• If you pay by cash, cheque or quarterly direct debit, the Price Cap for a typical household will drop by 7% to £1,522 a year.
 Ofgem says this is higher than paying by direct debit to reflect the additional costs from suppliers to bill those that don't pay by monthly direct debit.

 If you’re not sure what tariff you’re on, check your energy bill or contact your energy supplier.